-Jalapeno Popper Philly Cheesesteak Sliders combine your favorite game day appetizers into one delicious cheesy, savory and spicy mini sandwich that is perfect for any party.
+Jalapeno Popper Philly Cheesesteak Sliders combine Philly Cheese Steaks and Jalapeno Poppers into your new favorite game day appetizer and makes one cheesy, savory and spicy mini sandwich that is perfect for any party.

 The hype is building!
 People are getting their game faces on and talking smack!
 It is almost time for the Big Game, the Super Game Day, the one with all the new funny commercials that are often more entertaining that the Big Game!
 No matter if you are like Mr. Flavor Mosaic, and take the football game very seriously, or like me, and just like the party, people, and food, I guarantee you will love these Jalapeno Popper Philly Cheesesteak Sliders because they make the perfect mini sandwiches to feed your family and friends!

 These Jalapeno Popper Philly Cheesesteak Sliders put a Texas twist on a Philly favorite sandwich by adding a jalapeno cream cheese spread on the traditional Philly Cheesesteak sandwich, and then miniatured the whole thing to turn it into an appetizer slider sandwich.

 These Jalapeno Popper Philly Cheesesteak Sliders start with King’s Hawaiian rolls, round steak cut into thin slices, jalapeno cream cheese spread (I use Philadelphia brand), provolone cheese (or American cheese if you prefer), onion, red and green bell peppers, mushrooms, and then butter, garlic, jalapeno mustard, and Worcestershire sauce for the buttery sauce to pour over the top.

 Start by cooking the strips of round steak in a skillet.

 Then in the same pan as you cooked the steak, sauté the vegetables, including the onions, red and green bell peppers, and mushrooms.